 Franklin Art Scene

 Franklin Art Scene is a celebration not only of galleries but local shops as well.
-Pay a visit to Tin Cottage, Franklin Glass Blowing Studio, Finnleys Good Findings, Franklin Antique Mall, Savory Spice and The Registry on the first Friday of each month.
+Pay a visit to studios and galleries like Tin Cottage, Rare Print Gallery and Savory Spice to cruise and shop or grab a bite at places like Frothy Monkey, Puckett’s and McReary’s Irish Pub & Eatery on the first Friday of each month.

 Music & Dancing

 Break out your dancing shoes and prepare to shag.
-The best tunes from one of the greatest musical eras of all time will show you arguably the most important thing about a person — their comfort level on the dance floor.
+The best tunes from one of the greatest musical eras of all time will show you arguably the most important thing about a person — his or her comfort level on the dance floor.
 A great dancing partner is nice, but an enthusiastic one is even better.
-Swing on over to East Nashville for Motown Monday from 10 p.m. to 3 a.m., and show off your best moves.
+Swing on over to East Nashville for Motown Monday from 10 p.m. to 11:55 p.m. and show off your best moves.

 Big Band Dance